nvim-tree/nvim-tree.lua/README.md

 nvim-tree comes with number of mappings; for default mappings please see `:help nvim-tree-default-mappings`, for way of configuring mappings see `:help nvim-tree-mappings`.

+`g?` toggles help, showing all the mappings and their actions.

 ## Tips & tricks

 * You can add a directory by adding a `/` at the end of the paths, entering multiple directories `BASE/foo/bar/baz` will add directory foo, then bar and add a file baz to it.